How to Compare AI Models

 Past benchmarks: how to actually pick the right AI for your real work.

 Public AI benchmarks are mostly noise.
 "Model X scores 92% on MMLU" tells you almost nothing about whether it'll be useful for your work.
-The right comparison method is task-based and personal.
+Benchmarks measure performance on standardised test questions; your work is not standardised test questions.
+Worse, labs optimise for the popular benchmarks, so scores inflate faster than real capability - The same dynamic as teaching to the test.

 Pick 3-5 real tasks you'd use AI for